 Sammons BrainHealth Imaging Center at UT Dallas

-Located at Center for BrainHealth®, Sammons BrainHealth Imaging Center at UT Dallas is a one-of-a-kind research facility located at Center for BrainHealth.
+The Sammons BrainHealth® Imaging Center at UT Dallas is a one-of-a-kind research facility located at Center for BrainHealth.
 Our resources fully concentrate on human brain imaging to measure changes in brain health and function.

-Research at the center will play an important role in updating the way people think about the brain’s ability to adapt and grow stronger.
+Research at the imaging center plays an important role in updating the way people think about the brain’s ability to adapt and grow stronger.

-The center will serve as an international hub for research scientists, partners — and even the medical community — to collaborate in the advancement of brain health.
+The facility will serve as an international hub for research scientists, partners — and even the medical community — to collaborate in the advancing understanding of brain health.
 It is available to researchers from UT Dallas and others in the community.
 Find more details in our brochure

 The 3-tesla magnetic resonance imaging (MRI) scanners are specifically optimized for the acquisition and interpretation of rich research data and will serve to train the next generation of scientists – those who will be developing new analytics, new technology, and new approaches to create completely new visualization capabilities.